-The following glossary is provided to help clarify the meaning of key data transmission security, data encryption and data networks terms.
+The following glossary of terms is provided to help clarify the meaning of key data transmission security, data networks and data encryption terms.

 The Advanced Encryption Standard (AES) is an encryption algorithm for securing sensitive but unclassified material by US Government agencies, and may eventually become the default encryption standard for commercial transactions.